adibzailan/public_sandbox-dynamo_package/README.md

 3. Search for `PublicSandbox`
 4. Click **Install** to add the package to your Dynamo environment

-## Recent Updates (v1.1.3)
+## Recent Updates (v1.1.4)
-- Added new `grid_extent_switcher` node for automated grid extent management
+- Removed file-based logging in favor of in-memory debugging for significantly improved performance
-- Enhanced logging system with better file access handling
+- Enhanced error handling with comprehensive in-memory debug information
-- Improved error recovery across all nodes
 - Standardized namespace organization for better categorization

 ## 3 Recent Nodes